 Essential oils have many different uses, but first lets cover what an essential oil is.
 An essential oil is a concentrated liquid containing volatile aromatic compounds from plants.
 An oil is "essential" in the sense that it contains the "essence of" the plant's fragrance or the characteristic fragrance of the plant from which it is derived.

 Essential oils are generally extracted by distillation, often using steam.
 They could also be extracted with solvents or by mechanical pressing.
 Uses of essential oils include: perfumes, cosmetics, soaps, for flavoring food and drink, and for adding scents to incense and household cleaning products.
 We do not recommend using essential oils directly on your skin, or ingesting them.
 To use them on your skin we recommend adding a few drops (to your liking) in a small amount of a carrier oil to dilute the essential oil.
 Any sort of vegetable oil could be used as a carrier oil.
 For the most nourishing and freshest carrier oils look for something cold-pressed that does not have much scent.
-Our preference would be for sweet almond oil, or avocado oil (which is often available at mainstream grocery stores).

 Essential Oil Sources